runcrypto/did-ln/README.md

 ======

-What the Lightning Network method aims to provide is a solution to the state problem by using the lightning network to store the state.
+What the Lightning Network method aims to provide is a solution to the state problem by using the lightning network to store the DID Document state.

 -   Identity is rooted in ownership of UTXO’s